Patterson Companies: History

-The company remained focused on dental until the 21st century when it branched out into the veterinary supplies market through two large acquisitions, JA Webster in 2001 (92.5 million dollars) and Animal Health International in 2014.
+The company traces its roots through division Patterson Dental Supply back to one established in 1878 named Patterson Dental Company.
+It remained focused solely on the dental products market until the 21st century when it branched out into the veterinary supplies market through 2 large acquisitions, JA Webster in 2001 (92.5 million dollars) and ProVet in 2004.
 For about 130 years it dealt only in dental supplies.
 It began selling rehabilitation supplies in 2004 after acquiring Ability One Products Corporation followed by Medco the same year.

+In 1987, it acquired D.L.
+Saslow Co another major distributor.
 It went public on the Nasdaq in 1992 with an IPO of around 480 million dollars.
+In 1993, it started doing business outside of the US by purchasing Healthco Canada.